Coast Guard Officer: (over loudspeakers, having not crossed out to international waters) Navy SEALs are on the way.

 - The Doug Davidson version of The Price Is Right replaced the original horns with a groan on an electric guitar... and glass breaking.
 The cut that didn't make it to the air also featured the first bar of the theme played Shopping Spree-style and had even more horns... possibly the most evil example of this trope ever produced.

-- The first cycle of Wait Til You Have Kids had two: a one-note horn for no one getting a question right in the main game, and a standard theme-tune variation for a bonus loss.
-When the show took a more "serious" tone, the one from the upfront game was removed (as were most of the other sound effects), and the bonus loss sound was changed to a barely-audible effect of someone "sliding down the keys" on a piano, and even this was buried in the Theme Tune reprise.
+- The first cycle of Wait Til You Have Kids had three: a one-note horn for no one getting a question right in the main game, and a stock foghorn followed by a standard theme-tune variation (therefore Type B mixed with A) for a bonus loss.
+When the show took a more "serious" tone, the one from the upfront game was removed (as were most of the other sound effects), and the bonus loss sound was changed to a series of standard buzzers followed by a barely-audible effect of someone "sliding down the keys" on a piano, and even this was buried in the Theme Tune reprise.